semaphoreci/docs/docs/reference/semaphore-changelog.md

 **(Improved) Test Summary UX improvements**

-- Auto-expand errors if there are less than the given threshold (4).
+- Auto-expand errors if there are fewer than the given threshold (4).
 - Auto-select test results with failures (instead of the first one on the list).
-- Fix ligatures being displayed in test output.
+- Fixed ligatures that are displayed in test output.
 - More generic test result sample files.

-To learn how to set up Test Summary check [our docummentation page](https://docs.semaphoreci.com/essentials/test-summary/).
+To learn how to set up a Test Summary check [our docummentation](https://docs.semaphoreci.com/essentials/test-summary/).

 **(Improved) Ubuntu 20.04 image update**